Key takeaways

 8. Obsidian Keywayless Electronic Touchscreen Smart Deadbolt

-The Obsidian Keywayless Electronic Touchscreen Smart Deadbolt by Kwikset keeps it simple, offering just a touchscreen keypad.
-Since this lock lacks a Bluetooth or WiFi connection, you may only be able to unlock the door when you’re physically in front of it.
-Further, residents may only generate access codes from the keypad itself, meaning they may not be able to grant access to guests remotely.
+The Obsidian Keywayless Electronic Touchscreen Smart Deadbolt by Kwikset keeps it simple, offering a touchscreen keypad.
+Since this lock lacks a Bluetooth or WiFi connection, you may only be able to unlock the door when you’re in front of it.
+Further, residents may only generate access codes from the keypad itself, meaning they may not be able to grant guests remote access.

-That said, this Obsidian smart deadbolt is easy to use and offers impressive security features.
-It boasts a technology that prevents code detection from marks on the touchscreen as well as an alarm that rings after three failed attempts to enter the code.
+This Obsidian smart deadbolt is easy to use and offers impressive security features.
+It boasts a technology that prevents code detection from marks on the touchscreen and an alarm that rings after three failed attempts to enter the code.
 Plus, its auto-lock feature locks the door after 30 seconds.

 Read the full Obsidian smart lock review »